 - If returning the unit to the manufacturer is not possible, Missouri Solid Waste regulation does allow up to 10 smoke detectors to be discarded in the trash.

-Sharps may be disposed of with your regular trash.
-To protect sanitation workers, they should be packaged in rigid, leak-proof and puncture resistant containers (detergent bottle, for example).
+Sharps may be disposed of with your regular trash if you follow proper protocols.
+To protect sanitation workers, place sharps in rigid, leak-proof and puncture resistant containers (detergent bottle, for example).
 Tightly seal the container and place in your regular trash.